How to handle root cause analysis of software defects root cause analysis

 Tip

 You've deployed your application, now what?
-To keep your application performing well, you need to track various metrics.
-Take a look at these ten critical KPIs.
+Keep your application performing well by tracking metrics.
+Take a look at these 13 critical KPIs.

 Application performance metrics are important for deciphering the extent to which an application actually helps the business it supports and revealing where improvements are needed.
 The key to success is to track the right metrics for your app.

 Memory usage is also an important application performance metric.
+It should be noted that high memory use, memory leaks or insufficient memory will adversely affect application performance and scalability.
 High memory usage indicates high resource consumption in the server.
-When tracking an application's memory usage, keep an eye on the number of page faults and disk access times.
+When tracking an application's memory use, keep an eye on the number of page faults and disk access times.
 If you have allocated inadequate virtual memory, then your application is spending more time on thrashing than anything else.

 3. Requests per minute and bytes per request